 Figure 3: Variation in background spectra.
-The reflectance spectra of background objects were chosen from multivariate Gaussian distribution that modeled the statistics of natural surface spectra.
+The reflectance spectra of background objects were chosen from a multivariate Gaussian distribution that modeled the statistics of natural surface spectra.
 The variation in the reflectance spectra was controlled by multiplying the covariance matrix of the distribution with a scalar.
 We generated images at six levels of the scalar.
 Each column shows three sample images at each of the six values of the scalar.
-The leftmost column corresponds to no variation and the rightmost column corresponds to the variation in natural surfaces.
+The leftmost column corresponds to no variation and the rightmost column corresponds to the modeled variation of natural surfaces.
 The target object (sphere at the center of each panel) in each image has the same LRF.
-For each value of the scalar, we generated 1100 images, 100 each at 11 linearly spaced target LRF levels across the range [0.35, 0.45] LRF.
+For each value of the scalar, we generated 1100 images, 100 each at 11 linearly spaced target LRF levels across the range [0.35, 0.45].
 Discrimination thresholds were measured separately for each value of the covariance scalar shown.

 Figure 4: Background variation increases lightness discrimination threshold.
 Mean (N = 4) log squared threshold vs log covariance scalar from the human psychophysics (red circles).
 The error bars represent +/- 1 SEM taken between observers.
 The data were fit with the function T2=T02 σi2+σ2σe2 with T0=1 (red curve).
 The best fit parameters are indicated in the legend.
 The predictions of the threshold of the computational model (black squares) and the corresponding model fit (black dashed line).